 Raw honey, with its antiviral, antibacterial, antioxidant, and anti-inflammatory properties, has been a favorite healing remedy for centuries.
 It has been shown to boost immunity, aid as a cough suppressant, and help treat bacterial infections, ulcers, and nausea.
 Active Manuka honey has been found to be particularly beneficial (here is a list of certified brands).
 A small bite of raw honey is always soothing when I have a sore throat.
 Be sure to consume only raw, unpasteurized honey, preferably from a local and responsible beekeeper, and check with your doctor first if you are immunocompromised (and honey of any sort should never be fed to a baby under one year old).

 Since the bulk of our immune system lies in the gut, probiotic-containing foods play an important role in keeping both the digestive tract and immune system healthy.
 The best way to get probiotics is via foods like fermented vegetables, such as unpasteurized and unprocessed pickles and sauerkraut, which contain live cultures (this usually requires fermenting your own foods at home, although the Bubbies brand does offer a live culture commercial option).
-Since I’ve recently discovered I have a histamine intolerance (which means I have to cut back on fermented foods), I now rely solely on a quality probiotic supplement as part of my daily diet.
+Since I’ve recently discovered I have a histamine intolerance (which means I have to cut back on fermented foods), I now rely on a quality histamine-friendly probiotic supplement as part of my gut-healing routine.

 6. Apple Cider Vinegar